All Episodes

 The rest of the world, I mean, that was the idiocy of the Paris, you know, the climate accords and how stupid it was.

-China and India are developing nations, and we pay, you know, a thousand times more than they do.
+China and India are developing nations and we pay, you know, a thousand times more than they do.

 He just challenged everything.

-Anyway, it's I it really is worth playing.
+Anyway, it really is worth playing.

-A president that stands and is willing to use the power and might of our country and lead the world to make it a better place.
+I think his best speech ever, I think this defines a different era in American history, a president that stands and is willing to use the power and might of our country and lead the world to make it a better place.

 I know all the Democrats, liberals want to talk about is Jimmy Kimmel.